Netherlands Media Art Institute, Amsterdam (NL)

 - Motivation for why you would like to work in the context of this particular residency as well as an overview of your interest in the technologies mentioned above (250 words max).

-- Indication of your planning divided between the three labs, i.e. what would you like to develop where.
+- A technical description and project development plan (including an indication of your planning divided between the organizations, i.e. what would you like to develop where and why)

-- Up-to-date CV including links to previous work.
+- An up-to-date CV including links to previous work.

 Please send your submission to email@example.com.

-The candidate is chosen by representatives from the three partner organisations.
-Applicants will be informed by May 10th.
+The artist will be selected by representatives from the four partner organisations.
+Applicants will be informed by 24 November 2010.

 Netherlands Media Art Institute (Amsterdam, NL)